-A unified, cloud-based data warehousing solution, such as Azure Synapse Analytics, gives organisations the ability to scale, compute, and store at a faster speed and lower cost.
+A unified, cloud-based data warehousing solution, such as Azure Synapse Analytics, gives organizations the ability to scale, compute, and store at a faster speed and lower cost.

 Data integration tools

-ETL pipelines enable users to create, schedule, and orchestrate their workflows so that source data is automatically integrated, cleansed, and standardised.
+ETL pipelines enable users to create, schedule, and orchestrate their workflows so that source data is automatically integrated, cleansed, and standardized.